 We moved to the neighborhood where the final battle took place.
 There was nothing standing still here.
 It is considered the most mined area on the planet.
 At the edges of the road you saw human bones, even whole corpses in advanced sepsis.
 The unbearable scent of people rotting under the ruins, all those that have not yet managed to be collected by volunteers, the flies, the heat, made the experience horrifying.
 The place was full of weapons’ magazines, suicidal belts of explosives, some of them active.
 Among the findings, a torn photograph, an id card, of people who are lost forever… From a small room in the house, over the past few days, 70 bodies have been recovered.
 Two steps below, a few months ago, the river was filled with human bodies.
 Collecting corpses under the estimated 8 million tonnes of mine-filled ruins is taking place at a very slow pace.
 Some officials have suggested the horrific solution of using stray dogs to eat the carcasses.
 But there are no dogs, only cats and rats.

 We got into the car to leave when two armed men in uniforms shouted at us to stop.
-The “fixer” was scared of her fear and told us not to open the windows, since ISIS fighters are often dressed in police uniforms.
-As I looked from the side mirror, they seemed authentic police officers, regardless one of them was not over 17 years old.
+The “fixer’s” face got terrified, she told us not to open the windows, since ISIS fighters are often dressed in police uniforms.
+As I looked from the side mirror, they seemed authentic police officers to me, regardless that one of them was not over 17 years old, with a clean new uniform.
+They greeted us and we left the city to visit the town of Baktida, some kilometres away.
+A christian town that suffered a lot under ISIS occupancy.

 The saddest travel experience of my life was coming to an end.
-But travel is not just a leisure getaway for me but also life experiences and lessons, getting to know the beauty of the planet but also of ugliness that usually comes from humans’ twisted nature.
+Because travel is not just a leisure getaway for me, but also life experiences and lessons, getting to know the beauty of the planet but also of ugliness, usually coming from humans’ twisted nature.
 Maybe everyone should get a taste of both.
 It may contribute in our self-improvement.

 A christian village that was desecrated by the jihadists